-The first issue under review is whether NYSOH properly determined that you were eligible for APTC of up to \$193.00 per month.
+The first issue under review is whether NYSOH properly determined that your spouse was eligible for an APTC of \$0.00 per month.

-The application that was submitted on January 6, 2016 listed an annual household income of \$27,580.80 and the eligibility determination relied upon that information.
-You testified that this amount was correct, however, you asked that your current expenses, including an income garnishment, be considered when calculating your annual household income.
+The application that was submitted on February 24, 2016 listed an annual household income of \$58,170.00, and the eligibility determination relied upon that information.